ChouquetteCorp/beerbet/README.md

 # Open cypress
 npm run cypress:open
 ```
-The command will open cypress app :
+The command will open the cypress app:
 	- click on "E2E testing"
 	- choose the browser.

-The selected browser will be open.
+The selected browser will open.
 You can select E2E specs to run it.

 ```sh
 # OR RUN